Tommy Muñiz: Adapting radio IPs

+In 1961, Muñiz appeared in Damián Rosa's Romance en Puerto Rico.
 Shorty Castro was part of the entertainment in this business with Googie Santana and others.
 By 1963, Muñiz dominated the daytime ratings, but Desafiando a los genios remained his only show in the nighttime block, hosted by Agrelot, Castro and Osvaldo Seda as the titular "geniuses".
 Muñiz then debuted a 15-minute segment known as La criada malcriada in Telefiesta de la tarde (with the help of his father on character design) with Velda González as the titular character Azucena, a rude maid, and Jacobo Morales and Agrelot in supporting roles.
 Aimed at the middle class and originally conceived as a nighttime show, a pilot was filmed at WKAQ but problems with the station's protocol led to it being pitched to WAPA from its own studio.
 There, however, it was repurposed to avoid competing with the imported shows.
 During this time, his father also died, leaving him without his closest advisor in the business and personal confidant.
 Afterwards, Muñiz decided to leave La Casona behind and moved to Férnandez Juncos Avenue.
 With La criada malcriada becoming popular and Agrelot also hosting the comedy news segment Encabuya y vuelve y tira, Telefiesta en la tarde became the first daytime show to become a leader in ratings.
 The segment brought an increase in advertisers and despite Norma Candal taking over the role of maid as Petunia, its success continued and it lasted for 17 years.
 It also led to a spinoff, Criada a la orden, produced by González herself and which became the first comedy aired in color.
 Eventually, the show was renamed El show del mediodía.

 In 1966, Efraín López Neris suggested a candid camera segment to Muñiz and Modestti.
 After being ignored, he filmed a pilot for the concept titled La cámara cómica.
 Muñiz was convinced and the show would become his latest to succeed at the ratings chart.

 WAPA-TV's Panchito Menéndez y su gran show del mediodía was the first hour-long noon show in local television.
-Tommy Muñiz produced the second and exploiting the lack of exclusivity, exported Telefiesta to WAPA-TV (while dominating the ratings with several shows based at WKAQ-TV) on December 29, 1958, to replace Menéndez.
+Tommy Muñiz produced the second and exploiting the lack of exclusivity, exported Telefiesta to WAPA-TV (while dominating the ratings with several shows based at WKAQ-TV) on 29 December 1958, to replace Menéndez.
 Hogar, dulce hogar, El colegio de la alegría and La taberna India, also completed similar moves.